Technology Support Groups

-TLTR members are appointed by the UAS Provost, Dr. Rick Caulfield, and represent students, faculty, staff, and University departments.
+TLTR members are appointed by the UAS Provost, Dr. Karen Carey, and represent students, faculty, staff, and University departments.
 Current members are listed below.
 You can send an e-mail to any TLTR member by clicking on their e-mail address.

 Learning and Testing Center

-Associates of Art from Seattle Central Community College
+Associate of Arts from Seattle Central Community College

-Bachelor of Science in Business Management from University of Alabaman Birmingham
+Bachelor of Science in Business Management from University of Alabama Birmingham

 Kimberly Schulte has been teaching and working in computer/technology related fields throughout the past 10 years.
 After completing a Bachelor’s of Science in Business Management at the University of Alabama, Kimberly worked for several years in Accounting, Payroll, Human Resources, and Business Management positions.
 In the evenings Kimberly managed the computer lab at UAS-Ketchikan and eventually was hired as Computer Lab Instructional Technician.
 Today she supports UAS faculty, students, & staff with technology needs and teaches basic Word and Excel courses.
 Kimberly previously managed the campus Learning Center and still serves as the Testing Specialist there.